felixmerz00/hpc_esc_401_solutions/exercise_session_05/README.md

 $SCRATCH<br>
 `drwxr-x---+ 2 fmerz uzh8 4096 Sep 26 17:01 /capstor/scratch/cscs/fmerz`
-For the $scratch directory, again I have all the permissions.
+For the $SCRATCH directory, again I have all the permissions.
 But also my group can read, access and examine what files are inside my $SCRATCH directory.
 Likewise I can other student's $SCRATCH directory.
 E.g., the command to access Jonas Blums $SCRATCH directory `cd /capstor/scratch/cscs/jblum` works.

 When I create a file in my $HOME directory the default permissions allow me to read and write.
 Also my group and everybody else can technically read the file (if they had access to the directory).
 For files in my $SCRATCH directory the default permissions allow me to read and write and my group can read too.